fractalvision/sparse/readme.md

 ##sparse
 Parsing engine and utilities for russian associations data of the sociation.org

-Use the following commands in interactive mode:
+Use the following commands in interactive mode or as the script arguments: # like sparse.py --dbstat

 dbbuild : builds the initial database, parsing all words and their links from the website. dbrebuild : updates the existing database automatically.